millerk22/emc2-labs/EMC2-Labs-Fall/lab16.rst

 ================================

 In this lab you will use the python ``numpy`` module to perform the Gram-Schmidt process on a collection of vectors to find an orthonormal basis for their span.
-Recall that to import the numpy module you use the command
+Recall that to import the NumPy module you use the command

 >>> import numpy as np